Archaeology Major, B.A.

 IDEAs in Action General Education logo First-Year Seminar: Art in the Ancient City H

-IDEAs in Action General Education logo First-Year Seminar: Who Owns the Past?
-H
+IDEAs in Action General Education logo First-Year Seminar: Bandits, Barbarians, and Rebels in the Ancient Mediterranean

 IDEAs in Action General Education logo The Archaeology of Palestine in the New Testament Period